ludicdrive/landscaping-system-docs/docs/extend_landscape.md

 # Extending Landscapes

 The plugin provides the ability to extend a Landscape.
 This is not the recommended way, but it may be useful if vast Landscapes should be created iteratively.
+It is also particularily useful to create backdrops (distant meshes).

-> The recommended way is to import large areas at once
+> :bulb:  __Good to know__: For the playable area, the recommended way is to import large areas at once.  :bulb:

-It is possible to extend with other raster files (GeoTiff, etc.) or with Mapbox by selecting an area in the DTM Import Options.
+Said that, it is in principle possible to extend an imported area with any other raster files.
+One can also use data from Mapbox by selecting an area in the DTM Import Options.

-> The size of a landscape will always be the size of the first imported landscape.
+The size of a landscape tile will always be the size of the first imported landscape.
 The resolution however can be altered by uncheck `Resample to first tile`.
-> Using different sources may result in overlaps or gaps between landscapes.
-To resolve this, Landscapes can be moved to match up.
+Additional imports will often completly overlap prior imports.
+Not wanted tiles can be deleted without side-effects.